YU-Zhejian/yuzj_linux_workshop/Readme.md

 - `.clang-*`: Configurations for clang-format and clang-tidy.
 - `fmt.sh`: Automatically format all files.
 - `License.md`: The license of the project.
+- `CMakeLists.txt`: A file for working under Jetbrains CLion or VSCode.
+For syntax highlighting only; Do **NOT** use CMake to build this project.
 - `Readme.md`: This file.

 ## How to Use These Labs